-1. Heart Protection
+1. Heart protection

-But one study that followed over 14,000 U.S. males for eight years found no cardiovascular benefit from taking vitamin E supplements.
+But one study that followed over 14,000 U.S. males for 8 years found no cardiovascular benefit from taking vitamin E supplements.
 In fact, the study determined that vitamin E was associated with a higher risk of stroke.

 A 2011 follow-up found that study participants who had taken vitamin E actually had a 17 percent higher risk of developing prostate cancer.

-3. Skin Healing
+3. Skin healing

-In March 2005, researchers from Johns Hopkins Medical Institutions published an article in the Annals of Internal Medicine, which claimed high doses of vitamin E may significantly increase mortality by all causes.
+In March 2005, researchers from Johns Hopkins Medical Institutions published an article in the Annals of Internal Medicine that claimed high doses of vitamin E may significantly increase mortality by all causes.

-It’s not likely it will have positive effects on your skin, and carries a high risk of skin rash.
+It’s not likely it’ll have positive effects on your skin, and it carries a high risk of developing a skin rash.
 As for taking vitamin E internally, if you take the recommended dose, it’s considered relatively safe.
-Excessively high doses of vitamin E are not recommended.
+Excessively high doses of vitamin E aren’t recommended.